Chaos-generating periodic orbits of topological defects in confined active nematics: Discussion

-Further, our results support the findings of Ref.~\cite{head_spontaneous_2024} and reveal new applications for it: $\mathcal{Q}=0$ isolines provide a subspace on which $+1/2$ defects necessarily lie.
-Not only are our results consistent with this rule, but this ``self-constraint'' interestingly requires that the defect swap events represented by braid generators are coincident with topological changes in the flow structure, in the form of reconnections in the $\mathcal{Q}=0$ isolines.
+The connection between the flow gyre structure and defect trajectories is provided by the rule proposed in Ref.~\cite{head_spontaneous_2024} that $+1/2$ defects are constrained to $\mathcal{Q}=0$ isolines which form closed loops at vortex boundaries.
+Our results are consistent with this rule and reveal that this ``self-constraint'' interestingly requires that defect swaps, the building blocks of the braiding motions, must coincide with topological changes in the flow structure, in the form of reconnections in the $\mathcal{Q}=0$ isolines.